 November 19 - Rohan Murphy, a bilateral amputee grappler for the Penn State wrestling team, makes his debut at the East Stroudsburg Open.
 The junior 125-pounder grabbed his first win of the season, posting an impressive 19-4 technical fall over a Lehigh wrestler.
 The first double amputee to wrestle at the Division I level, Murphy also found success as a power lifter, earning the bronze medal at the 2006 International Paralympics Powerlifting Championships.

-2006 - January 18 - A Historical Marker is dedicated to commemorate Martin Luther King, Jr's powerful January 21, 1965 speech at Recreation Hall.
+2006 - January 18 - A Penn State Alumni Association historical marker is dedicated to commemorate Martin Luther King, Jr's powerful January 21, 1965 speech at Recreation Hall.